Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Supply chain risk for television advertising suppliers is moderate.
-Risk primarily stems from video production and postproduction suppliers, which also inherit significant risk from the growing popularity of digital advertising over film and television media.
+Upstream risk primarily stems from video production and postproduction suppliers, which inherit significant risk from the growing popularity of digital advertising over film and television media.
 This trend has placed increased competitive pressure on video production and postproduction providers as demand...
 Subscribe to learn more.